JasonJWilliamsNY/science_institute_2019_materials/class_notes/notes_01_28.md

 ### Topic Summary

-Genetic modification of organisims has been around for a long time (how long?).
+Genetic modification of organisms has been around for a long time (how long?).
-Increasingly our ability to modify the genetics of ourselves and the living organisims around is increasing in its impact.
+Increasingly our ability to modify the genetics of ourselves and the living organisms around is increasing in its impact.
 We will perform a laboratory to detect evidence of genetic modification in foods.

 **Resource Links**